 It's hard not to fall for free public Wi-Fi.
 From coffee shops to universities, shopping centres and train stations.
 It's everywhere.
 The problem is public networks are not safe and your information or device can be intercepted as quickly as it takes to connect.

 Tell your kids that and they'll probably shrug it off with the old 'It'll never happen to me' attitude.
 After all, using public Wi-Fi saves your mobile data.
-Luckily, the danger can be avoided instantly- by using a VPN.
+Luckily, the dangers of the internet can be avoided instantly — by using a VPN.